open-phytoliths/open-phytoliths-website/content/en/course/clinic/_index.md

 We are offering personalised help sessions to assist phytolith researchers, and those in related fields, implement open science practices in their research projects.

-We are offering help with lots of different open science practices:
+We can help with lots of different open science practices:
 - Open access/Open publishing
 - Open repositories
 - Open and FAIR data